 In most cases, protein powders (vegan and dairy) also include artificial sweeteners, flavors, and fillers to improve their texture and flavor.
-So it’s important to pick quality brands that don’t include the bad stuff, highly-processed sugars, etc.
+So it’s important to check the ingredients list and purchase quality brands that don’t include the bad stuff, highly-processed added sugars, etc.

 It’s always best to look for options with minimal ingredients you can understand.
 Read on further for simple, fantastic vegan brands!